KaiSforza/systemd-user-units/README.md

 This will be the target for your graphical interface.
 (Replace i3wm with your choice of window manager/desktop environment.)

-I put together a second target called mystuff.target.
+I put together a second target called `mystuff.target`.
 This will be 'WantedBy' all services but your window manager:

     [Unit]